Palace Malice: 2013: three-year-old season

 Palace Malice prepped for the Travers Stakes with a run in the Jim Dandy Stakes at Saratoga Race Course on July 27.
-Starting the 27/20 favorite he took the lead in the straight and won by a length from Will Take Charge.
-A month later, Palace Malice faced again Will Take Charge in the Travers Stakes which also attracted Orb and the Haskell Invitational Stakes winner Verrazano.
-Palace Malice started very poorly and was unable to get into contention until the straight, when he finished strongly to finish fourth, beaten a nose, three quarters of a length and a nose again by Will Take Charge, Moreno and Orb.
+Starting the 27/20 favorite, he took the lead in the straight and won by a length from Will Take Charge.
+A month later, Palace Malice faced Will Take Charge in the Travers Stakes, which also attracted Orb and Haskell Invitational Stakes winner Verrazano.
+Palace Malice started very poorly and was unable to get into contention until the straight, when he finished strongly to finish fourth, beaten a nose, three quarters of a length, and a nose again by Will Take Charge, Moreno, and Orb.
 Smith said: "He broke really, really, really bad.
 What am I going to do?
 I cannot go for the lead.
-All I could do is sit back there, creep up, creep up, creep up and see if I could get him there.
+All I could do is sit back there, creep up, creep up, creep up, and see if I could get him there.
 I thought I still had it for a little bit there, but it was just too much to make up."

 On 28 September, Palace Malice was matched against older horses in the Jockey Club Gold Cup at Belmont.
-Smith tracked the leader Alpha and was three wide most of the way before making his challenge in the straight.
-He stayed on well in the closing stages, finishing second to the easy winner Ron The Greek.
-His connections noted that his wide path meant that he traveled 67 ft – over seven lengths – more than the winner, and stated that he would run next in the Breeders' Cup Classic.
+Smith tracked the leader, Alpha, and was three wide most of the way before making his challenge in the straight.
+Palace Malice stayed on well in the closing stages, finishing second to winner Ron The Greek.
+His connections noted that his wide path meant that he traveled 67 ft – over seven lengths – more than the winner and stated that he would run next in the Breeders' Cup Classic.
 In the Classic on November 2, Palace Malice started fourth choice in the betting but was never in serious contention and finished sixth of the eleven runners behind Mucho Macho Man.